i-doit/knowledge-base/docs/en/automation-and-integration/cli/console/index.md

 ??? abstract "Available commands"

     ```sh
-    i-doit console utility 24
+    i-doit console utility 29

     Usage:
     command [options] [arguments]

     Options:
     -h, --help            Display help for the given command.
 When no command is given display help for the list command
     -q, --quiet           Do not output any message
     -V, --version         Display this application version
         --ansi|--no-ansi  Force (or disable --no-ansi) ANSI output
     -n, --no-interaction  Do not ask any interactive question
     -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

     Available commands:
-      CompileDocuments
     addon-activate                      Activate add-on
     addon-deactivate                    Deactivate add-on
     addon-install                       Install add-on
     addon-list                          Shows list of installed addons
     admin-center-password-reset         With this command you can reset the Admin-Center password
     auth-cleanup                        Cleanup all auth paths
-      clear-credentials                   It removes both attributes `username` and `password` from the users "login" category
+    clear-credentials                   It removes both attributes username and password from the users "login" category
     completion                          Dump the shell completion script
     contracts-outdated                  Updates status of outdated contracts
-      documents                           Allows to create revisions or export one or multiple documents
     extend-contracts                    Automatically extend the runtime of not-cancelled contracts
     help                                Display help for a command
     import-csv                          Imports CSV formatted files (Using a predefined CSV Import filter, defined in the GUI)
     import-csvprofiles                  List all available csv profiles
     import-hinventory                   Imports files formatted in the hInventory XML syntax
     import-jdisc                        Imports data from a JDisc server (SQL server access is defined in the GUI)
     import-jdiscdiscovery               Triggers a JDisc discovery (API Access to the JDisc server is defined in the GUI)
     import-syslog                       Imports data from a Syslog server textfile to the i-doit Logbook
     import-xml                          Imports files formatted in the i-doit XML syntax
     install                             Install the i-doit application
+    jdisc-create-server                 Creates a JDisc server, based on given input
     ldap-sync                           Synchronizes LDAP user accounts with i-doit user objects
     ldap-syncdn                         Synchronizes LDAP user DN attributes with i-doit user objects (Only needs to be run when migrating between different LDAP sources)
     license-add                         Add license into i-doit
     license-assign                      Assign hosting license to i-doit tenant
     license-import                      Import licenses from the i-doit server
     license-key                         Set license key for i-doit
     license-list                        List of the licenses:  id, type of license, assigned tenant, organisation, valid from, expire date, amount of licensed objects, amount of used objects, licensed add-ons
     license-remove                      Remove license from i-doit
     list                                List commands
     logbook-archive                     Archives Logbook entries (Settings are defined in the GUI)
     migrate-uploaded-files              Migrates uploaded files in i-doit <v1.13 to v.1.14>
     notifications-list                  Lists all notification types and notifications for later usage
     notifications-send                  Sends out e-mails for notifications defined in the notification add-on
     report-export                       Executes an i-doit report and saves it to a file as CSV, TXT, PDF or XML
     search                              Triggers a search and gives the results as formatted text table
     search-index                        Deletes current search index and create it
     strip-description-html              With this command you can strip html tags in description field of all categories and objects
     sync-dynamic-groups                 Syncronize dynamic group members
     system-autoincrement                Changes the initial autoincrement value for all i-doit database tables (Affects everything, Object-IDs, category entries, etc. Use with caution!)
     system-categorycleanup              Purges optionally category entries that are in the state unfinished, archived or deleted
     system-checkforupdates              Checks for i-doit core updates
     system-convert-non-innodb-tables    Converts all tables which are not in INNODB to INNODB (Affects database encoding.
 Use with caution!)
     system-convert-non-utf8-tables      Changes all non-UTF8-tables to UTF8 (Affects database encoding.
 Use with caution!)
     system-location-fix                 Performs the location fix from the systemtools GUI
     system-objectcleanup                Purges optionally objects that are in the state unfinished, archived or deleted
     system-objectrelations              Regenerates all object relation names
     system-refresh-table-configuration  Refreshes all available list configurations (object types and categories)
     tenant-create                       Create tenant in i-doit
     tenant-disable                      Disables the tenant with specific id
     tenant-enable                       Enables the tenant with specific id
     tenant-list                         Shows list of available tenants
     tenant-remove                       Remove the i-doit Tenant
     uninstall                           Uninstall the i-doit application
     update                              Update the i-doit application
     ```

 ## Authentication Process